An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-In \cite{Nikulin2}, Nikulin classifies rank $3$ lattices that are Néron-Severi lattices of K3 surfaces with a finite number of automorphisms.
-Let us describe the classification when the fundamental domain of the associated Weyl group is not compact (see \cite[Section 2]{Nikulin2}):
+In \cite{Nikulin2}, Nikulin classifies rank $3$ lattices that are N\'eron--Severi lattices of K3 surfaces with a finite number of automorphisms.
+Let us describe the classification when the fundamental domain of the associated Weyl group is not compact (see \cite[Section 2]{Nikulin2}).

-Let $S_{1,1,1}$ be the rank $3$ lattice generated by vectors $a,b,c$ with intersection matrix
+Let $S_{1,1,1}$ be the rank $3$ lattice generated by vectors $a$, $b$, $c$ with intersection matrix

-For $r,s,t\in\ZZ$, let $S_{r,s,t}$ denote the sub-lattice of $S_{1,1,1}$ generated by $ra,sb,tc$.
-Let also define $S_{4,1,2}'$, the lattice generated by $2a+c,b,2c$ and $S_{6,1,2}'$ the lattice generated by $6a+c,b,2c$.
-In \cite[Theorem 2.5]{Nikulin2}, Nikulin gives a list of lattices which are Néron-Severi lattices of K3 surfaces with finite automorphism group.
+For $r$, $s$, $t\in\ZZ$, let $S_{r,s,t}$ denote the sublattice of $S_{1,1,1}$ generated by $ra$, $sb$, $tc$.
+Let also define $S_{4,1,2}'$, the lattice generated by $2a+c$, $b$, $2c$, and $S_{6,1,2}'$, the lattice generated by $6a+c$, $b$, $2c$.
+In \cite[Theorem 2.5]{Nikulin2}, Nikulin gives a list of lattices which are N\'eron--Severi lattices of K3 surfaces with finite automorphism group.
 These lattices are of the form $S_{r,s,t}$ or $S_{r,s,t}'$.
-In \cite{NikulinElliptic}, Nikulin observes that some lattices in the list are isomorphic, thus giving the same families of K3 surfaces.
+In \cite{NikulinElliptic}, Nikulin observes that some lattices in the list are isometric, thus giving the same families of K3 surfaces.
 One has

-and when the fundamental domain is not co-compact here are only $20$ distinct cases.
+and when the fundamental domain is not compact, there are only $20$ distinct cases.
 In the compact case, there are $6$ lattices $S_{1},\dots,S_{6}$, see \cite{Nikulin2}, and their geometric description is given in \cite{Roulleau} (see also \cite{ACL} for their Cox ring).
-So the total number of (isomorphism classes of) lattices of rank $3$ which are Néron-Severi lattices of K3 surfaces with finite automorphism group is $26$.
-For each cases, Nikulin gives the number and sometimes the configurations of the $\cu$-curves.
+So the total number of (isomorphism classes of) lattices of rank $3$ which are N\'eron--Severi lattices of K3 surfaces with finite automorphism group is $26$.
+For each case, Nikulin gives the number and sometimes the configurations of the $\cu$-curves.

-\subsection{The rank $3$ and compact cases}
+\subsection{The rank 3 and compact cases}

-We studied in \cite{Roulleau} the $6$ lattices $S_{1},\dots,S_{6}$ of rank $3$ such that the fundamental domain associated to the Weyl group is compact.
+In \cite{Roulleau}, we studied the six lattices $S_{1},\dots,S_{6}$ of rank $3$ such that the fundamental domain associated to the Weyl group is compact.
 These lattices are